Differential transcendence of Bell numbers and relatives: a Galois theoretic approach: Differential transcendence via Galois theory

 \paragraph*{Differential transcendence: the equation $\tau(y)=ay+f$}

 We want to prove a generalization of Corollary \ref{cor:rank1inhomogeneous} to differential transcendence (see Theorem~\ref{thm:mainTHM} below).
 Let $f$ and $a$ be non-zero elements of $\K$, and let us consider the difference equation $\tau(y)=ay+f$.
-It can be transformed in a linear system as in the examples above: $\tau(\vec{y})=A\vec{y}$, with $A:= $.

-The following statement generalizes \cite[Prop.~3.8, 1.]{HardouinSinger} to the case of an algebraically closed field of constants.
-We remind that in \cite{HardouinSinger} the authors assume that the field of constants is differentially closed.
+It can be transformed in a linear system as in the examples above: $\tau(\vec{y})=A\vec{y}$, with $A\coloneqq $.
+The following statement generalizes \cite[Item 1 of Prop.~3.8]{HardouinSinger} to the case of an algebraically closed field of constants.
+We remind that in \cite{HardouinSinger} the authors assume that the field of constants is differentially closed (although it is not difficult to prove a descent to any algebraically closed field, for the readers familiar with this kind of reasoning).
 The advantage of the statement below, compared to \cite{HardouinSinger}, is that one can look for the solutions of the inhomogeneous equation and the associated homogeneous equation in two different algebras.
 As we have already observed in \S\ref{subsec:difficulties}, this is particularly useful in our setting.
 We will illustrate further the situation in Remark~\ref{rmk:Gamma} below.